cocos/cocos-docs/en/scripting/pooling.md

 myPool.clear();
 ```

 When a Node Pool instance is not referenced anywere, the builtin garbage collection system will automatically destroy the Node Pool and its nodes.
 But auto garbage collection is not managable, also note that if some nodes of the pool is referenced elsewhere it can cause memory leak.
-It's better to manually call the `clear` method to clear the cache node before switching scenes or doing other types of reset.
+It's better to manually call the `clear` method to clear the caches before switching scenes or doing other types of reset.

 ## The advantage of cc.NodePool